 The school reserves the right to change tuition, fees, and to make curricular changes when necessary.
 In addition, Rosemead College also reserves the right to make substitutions in regard to both materials and teachers.
 Any changes in tuition or in fees will not affect students who have already paid in full for a given session or sections.
 However, upon completion of the prepaid sessions or sections, such students will be required to pay according to the new tuition and fees schedule should they wish to enroll in further classes.

 Students assume the responsibility for payment of the tuition cost in full.
-Failure to meet these financial commitments may result in temporary suspension, withholding of all grades, transcripts and certificates, and may result in dismissal from the school.
+Failure to meet these financial commitments may result in temporary suspension leading to dismissal from the school.